 Who We Are » Bay Area Housing Corporation

-Bay Area Housing Corporation’s mission is to improve the lives of people with developmental disabilities and their families and other low income populations by creating and maintaining quality housing opportunities that meet the needs of the individual.
+Bay Area Housing Corporation’s mission is to improve the lives of people with developmental disabilities and their families by creating and maintaining quality housing opportunities that meet the needs of the individual.

 There is a housing crisis for many individuals in the State of California, add the extra challenge of having a developmental disability, and the issue is compounded.
 People with developmental disabilities are one of the most vulnerable and economically challenged in the State.